 - Transfers - Professional transfers from older digital or analog formats.

-- ISRC Coding - I can add ISRC codes and / or CD Text to existing masters if required.
+- ISRC Coding - We can add ISRC codes and / or CD Text to existing masters if required.

 Thanks for reading so far.
-While you're here, you can have a listen to some Music tracks that I've Mastered, read some Testimonials from delighted clients, look at my Gallery of CD covers from some of the hundreds of albums I've mastered, and find out about getting CDs made.
+While you're here, you can have a listen to some Music tracks that I've Mastered, read some Testimonials from delighted clients, look at our Gallery of CD covers from some of the hundreds of albums we've mastered, and find out about getting CDs made.
 Hope to hear from you soon - and don't forget the FREE Mastering Trial offer!
 Cheers,

 P.S.
-Check out another website of mine - this is where I'll share with you the 10 most common mistakes that people make when they're mixing their tracks.
-I've collected these from my years of mastering, and I'll tell you what they are and how to avoid them in your mixes.
+Check out another website of ours - this is where we share with you the 10 most common mistakes that people make when they're mixing their tracks.
+We've collected these from years of mastering, and we'll tell you what they are and how to avoid them in your mixes.
 Because better mixes mean better masters!